Poland’s president OKs seizure of WWII site for new museum

 “If we have such an important place like Westerplatte … which has a state dimension, not a local dimension in any way, then such a place must be very well taken care of,” Duda said on private Polsat TV.

-It is another clash over the shape of the war’s memorial in Gdansk under the current government, after it forced out the director of the new Museum of the Second World War in 2017.
+It is another clash over the shape of the war memorial in Gdansk under Poland’s conservative government, which also forced out the director of the new Museum of the Second World War in 2017.

-Westerplatte is where World War II anniversary observances are held each Sept.
-1 at 4.45 a.m., the exact time that a German warship Schleswig-Holstein fired at the Polish outpost, a military depot, starting the war in 1939.

-The outpost’s crew of some 200 was supposed to fight back for some 6 hours until reinforcements came.
-In fact, they held out unaided for 7 days before surrendering.